 2014 HUD Data Elements and HMIS Changes

 New Workflow

+Search screen---search with Name, SSN.
+Also please answer all the questions on the search screen.

-Single clients-- go directly to ROI, then to Entry exit.
-Complete all data in the entry/exit tab as opposed to the client profile tab.
+Single clients-- go directly to ROI, then to Entry/Exit.
+Complete all information in the Entry as opposed to the client profile tab.

 Households—go directly to household tab, then ROI, then Entry/exit.
-Complete all data in the entry/exit tab as opposed to household or client profile tab.
+Complete all information in Entry as opposed to household or client profile tab.

-HUD Verification: This is a new sub assessment for Disability type, Income, Non cash benefits, and Health insurance.
-You must go into each sub assessment and select ‘yes’ or ‘no’ for each option. will be Wshow on the screen.
-Once completed, it will have a green check mark.

 Updates will no longer take place on the client profile page.
 All updates will be done on the ‘interim’ tab.
 This is located on the entry/exit.
-Click on interim, and select ‘update’ to update any client information.
+Click on interim and select ‘update’ to update any client information.

+Annual Assessment

+Interim Review utilized to record updates and the Annual Assessment.
+Updating on the client profile page will no longer be valid.

+For clients who stayed one year or longer, they are required to complete the annual assessment 1 year from client anniversary+/- 30 days for APR purpose.

+Interim Review is located at the Entry/Exit tab.
+Make sure to select Annual Assessment under Review Type for APR purposes.

+Bowman is working on creating an alert to indicate when annual assessment is due, but this is not available yet.
+You can create a case plan, and a reminder will be set up that way.

+HUD Verification: This is a new sub assessment for Disability type, Income, Non cash benefits, and Health insurance.
+You must go into each sub assessment and select ‘yes’ or ‘no’ for each option.
+Will show on the screen.
+Once completed, it will have a green check mark.

 Veteran Status is now part of the client record.
 It is shared amongst all users, and is to be completed only once per client.
 Please check the accuracy of veteran question with detail after Oct.
-1. HMIS will take the most recent answer to this question, not what you answered individually
+1. HMIS will take the most recent answer to this question, not what you answered individually.
+The Client Consent must be updated to include veteran status.
+You can download the updated client consent from our website or through bas-net news

 Health insurance is a new data element.
 Please note that Medicaid/Medicare are no longer in the non- cash benefits sub assessment, and are now located in the health insurance sub assessment.

+Children’s Income and Non-Cash benefits are now recorded under the Head of Household’s income and non-cash benefits.
+If there are multiple adults in the same household, they should keep their incomes and benefits separate.
+Health insurance is still required to be recorded for each client, including children.
+When a child ages into adulthood, their information should be updated to include their income and benefits.

 CoC Location Code